Skip to main content

 How many miles will a Jeep Renegade last?

-Because the Jeep Renegade is a newer model, it hasn’t stood the test of time yet.
+The Jeep Renegade is still a newer model, but it has stood the test of time.
 The Renegade made its debut in 2015, and the average driver accrues about 15,000 miles per year.
-If drivers stuck with the same Renegade since 2015, then they should be reaching about 90,000 miles by now.
+If it can last 300,000 miles, then it can provide 20 years of service on the road.

-According to Off Roadable, people have been reporting that their Renegade models are doing just fine.
+People have been reporting that their Jeep Renegade models are doing just fine.
 Some drivers have reached between 80,000 to 90,000 miles, while others have made it over 150,000 miles.
+An average Renegade is expected to last between 100,000 to 150,000 miles.
+But they can make it 200,000 miles with regular care.

 There have been some reports of electrical issues or the need to replace an air conditioning vent from time to time.
 However, the Jeep Renegade seems to be free of major mechanical problems for the most part.
 I did replace the ignition coil in the third cylinder of my Renegade, but it was surprisingly easy to do from home.